Approximate full conformal prediction in an RKHS: General case

 \subsection{Proof of Lemma~\ref{lm.confidence.gap}}

 \begin{lemma}[Confidence gap] Assume all assumptions in Theorem~\ref{thm.coverage} hold true.
-Assume further that there exists a constant $c>0$ such that the conditional density $p(\cdot|D, X_{n+1}) : \mathcal{Y} \to \mathbb{R}_+$, is bounded from above by $c$.
-Then, The coverage probability of the approximate full conformal prediction region $\ufcpr{}$ is bounded from above by
+Assume further that there exists a constant $c>0$ such that the conditional density $p(\bullet|D, X_{n+1}) : \mathcal{Y} \to \mathbb{R}_+$, is bounded from above by $c$.
+Then, The coverage-probability of the approximate full-conformal prediction-region $\ufcpr{}$ is bounded from above by

 \end{lemma} \begin{proof} Let us first notice that